 After 18 months of self-funded research and trips to Cambodia, our 3 co-founders launched 2 pilot programs in Cambodia; one in Phnom Penh, and one in Siem Reap, with 14 women micro-entrepreneurs in total.
 We funded these pilots by crowdfunding USD 14,000 from our network of very generous friends, family members, and kind strangers.

-Fast-forward 4 years, and we have delivered more than 20 Incubator and Accelerator Programs around the country, built an awesome feminist team of 16 people in Cambodia, connected 15 businesses to small-scale finance (up to USD $10k), and are working towards our longer-term goal of facilitating investments of between USD 10,000 – 100,000.
-We’re working with major national and international partners such as NGOs, private sector and government agencies to reach as many women as possible across the country.
+Fast-forward 4 years, and we have delivered more than 20 Incubator and Accelerator Programs around the country, built an awesome feminist team of 25 people in Cambodia, connected 15 businesses to small-scale finance (up to USD $10k), and are working towards our longer-term goal of facilitating investments of between USD 10,000 – 100,000.
+We’re working with major national and international partners such as NGOs, private sector, financial institutions, United Nations and government agencies to reach as many women as possible across the country.

 Our team is made up of entrepreneurs, international development practitioners, trainers and facilitators, and experienced professionals across multiple sectors.
 We are a 90% Cambodian female team, with strong feminist values and a mission to support 1,000 women in Cambodia to scale their businesses in the next 5 years.